 An action adventure holiday may not be as fun for a mum with a new born as it will be for the rest of the group.
 Or for someone with a heart condition.
 If they have to sit on the side lines the whole trip, it won’t be much fun for them, or anyone else worrying about them.

-Choose a resort like Delphin Palace in Turkey that caters for both the sightseers and the pool-lyers, the watersports enthusiasts and pamper party, the adventurous eaters and the simple palettes.
+Choose a resort or an airport hotel like the hotels in Orlando that cater for both the sightseers and the pool-lyers, the watersports enthusiasts and pamper party, the adventurous eaters and the simple palettes.

 Prearrange your eating and dining plans

 If you’re staying somewhere self catering, pack the basics like salt, herb pots and olive oil – having to buy it all fresh when you arrive at your destination is expensive, especially when you already have it all at home!
 Know if you have to pack your own dishwashing liquid and toilet paper so you don’t have to rush out to the resort shop to top up on those essentials.
 Know what’s available where you’re staying and if one or two people are going to be responsible for cooking for everyone, make sure everyone pitches in with the cleaning – no one goes on holiday to be everyone else’s servant!